Understanding Gestational Diabetes (GDM)

 • Large Baby History – Previous birth weight over 9 lbs may indicate risk.

-The Miora Gestational Diabetes Test is a non-invasive diagnostic tool developed with support from NIH-funded research.
+At Miora, we are developing a non-invasive diagnostic tool for pregnant women with Gestational Diabetes Test with support from NIH-funded research.
 Using AI-powered microbiome technology, this test helps detect gestational diabetes mellitus (GDM) early in pregnancy, allowing for timely nutritional and medical interventions.

 Early Screening – Detects risks from 8 to 24 weeks of pregnancy.